fbw-d09/additional-classes-library/README.md

 - try to add a Customer class
 - think about properties the customer class could have
 - maybe you would also like to add some private fields for personal details to the Customer class?
-- you could check, if the book, which the customer intends to borrow, is an instance of the book class
+- you could check, if the book, which the customer intends to borrow, is an instance of the Book class
 - when the book has been lend out to the customer, the property `isCurrentlyAvailable` would change to `false`